26.5.17

 http://thebigpictureartproject.com/

-My loft window looked over the cityscape of Vancouver and could see the BC Sugar Refining Ltd with its interesting geometric shapes in contrast with the mountains in the background.
+My loft window looked out over the cityscape of Vancouver, allowing me to see the BC Sugar Refining Ltd. with its interesting geometric shapes, set against the backdrop of the mountains.

 Vancouver Bike Ride: David Lam Park Yaletown Ink on Bristol Paper by Minaz Jantz http://thebigpictureartproject.com/